xznhj8129/frogproto/README.md

 # frogproto

 Runtime message packing helpers built from a JSON protocol spec (`frogproto/protocol.json` template).
 Point to a protocol file, load it, and use the returned object.
+Payloads are validated with Pydantic models generated straight from the schema at runtime; multiple protocols can coexist by creating multiple `Proto` instances.

 ```python
 from frogproto import load